-The Bureau of Land Management announced their Record of Decision (ROD) for segments 1 through 7 and segment 10 in November 2013, deferring the decision on segments 8 and 9.
-The BLM released its ROD for segments 8 and 9 on January 19, 2017.
-The routes authorized by the BLM in the ROD were selected from the agency preferred alternatives, after the BLM:
+The Bureau of Land Management (BLM) announced their Record of Decision (ROD) for segments 1 through 7 and segment 10 in November 2013, deferring the decision on segments 8 and 9.
+The BLM released its initial ROD for segments 8 and 9 on January 19, 2017.

 - Segment 1W(a) - Companies’ proposed route.
 The companies will pursue permitting only one new 230 kV line for Segment 1W(a) and reconstruction of the existing line for Segment 1W(c).